imgbot/Imgbot/README.md

 The following are the currently supported parameters.
-If there are any configuration settings you would like to see supported, please feel free to open an issue here in the repo or shoot an email over to help@imgbot.net
+If there are any configuration settings you would like to see supported, please feel free to open an issue here in the repo or shoot an email over to help@imgbot.net.

-**schedule**
+**Schedule**

-- optional
+- Optional
 - Accepts: daily|weekly|monthly
-- Limits the PRs from ImgBot to once a day, once a week, or once a month respectively
+- Limits the PRs from ImgBot to once a day, once a week, or once a month respectively.
-- The default behavior is to receive ImgBot PRs as images require optimization
+- The default behavior is to receive ImgBot PRs as images require optimization.

 **ignoredFiles**

-- optional
+- Optional
 - Accepts the syntax for searchPattern on [Directory.EnumerateFiles()](https://docs.microsoft.com/en-us/dotnet/api/system.io.directory.enumeratefiles)
-- Limits the images optimized by ImgBot by esentially ignoring them
+- Limits the images optimized by ImgBot by esentially ignoring them.
-- When ignoring by filename no path is necessary, when ignoring by foldername full path from root is necessary
+- When ignoring by filename no path is necessary, when ignoring by foldername full path from root is necessary.

 **aggressiveCompression**

-- optional
+- Optional
 - Accepts: true|false
 - Opt in to use lossy compression algorithms
 - The default behavior without this setting is lossless compression

 **compressWiki**

-- optional
+- Optional
 - Accepts: true|false
 - Opt in to also compress wiki repo
     - Example: `https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.wiki.git`